wshanks/tbkeys/README.md

 * Click on the gear icon in the upper right and choose "Install Add-on From File..." and then select the downloaded tbkeys.xpi file.
 * The add-on will self-update from the GitHub releases page when future updates are released.

-## Default keybindings
+## Default key bindings

-The default keybindings are modeled on GMail's keybindings.
+The default key bindings for the main window are modeled on GMail's key bindings.

 | Key | Function |
 | --- | -------- |